Fire department: Jurisdiction

 Most places are covered by a public sector fire department, which is established by a local or national government and funded by taxation.
 Even volunteer fire departments may still receive some government funding.
+There is more to the costs of staffing, training, equipment, and maintenance than just salaries because there are costs associated with “fire apparatus” and “protective gear”, that are all factors of “the real cost of operating a fire department,” which are critical to keeping a department ready to respond.

 The typical size of a fire department varies greatly by country.
 In the United States, firefighting is usually organized on a municipal level.
 Some municipalities belong to "fire protection districts" that are served by the same fire department, such as the San Ramon Valley Fire Protection District in California.
 Austria, Germany and Canada also organize fire services at a municipal level.
 In France, fire services mostly cover one department.
 In the United Kingdom, most fire services cover one or more counties, while Scotland and Northern Ireland each have a single fire service.
 In Australia, state governments run the fire services, although three states have separate agencies for metropolitan and rural areas.
 Poland, the Czech Republic, Israel, Italy, New Zealand, and the Philippines have national fire and rescue services.